 Medial subluxation/dislocation of the LHBT can occur with repetitive mechanical wear, overuse, or acute trauma.
 While the osseous dimensions of the bicipital groove contribute to the stability of the LHBT, the most important stabilizers are the SGHL, CHL, and the interwoven fibers of the subscapularis and supraspinatus.
 The SGHL/CHL complex and the subscapularis fibers are intimately coalesced at the lesser tuberosity, serving an integral role as the medial and proximal portion of the soft tissue sling as part of the bicipital groove pulley system.
 Injury to one, a combination, or all of these components can lead to LHBT instability.
 Frequently, these structures can avulse from the tuberosity and remain attached to one another in the setting of varying degrees of instability.

 Biceps tendonitis describes a clinical condition of inflammatory tenosynovitis most commonly affecting the LHBT as it travels within the bicipital groove in the proximal humerus.
-Chronic pathology results in tendinosis and eventually, severe tendinopathy.
+Chronic pathology results in tendinosis and, eventually, severe tendinopathy.

 Inflammatory pathologies are often secondary in nature due to the high prevalence of associated or preceding shoulder pathologies.
 In the 1970s, Neer demonstrated that the proximal biceps tendon is subjected to the same mechanical compressive forces under the coracoacromial arch as the rotator cuff.
 Thus, he noted their high degree of pathological association.
-In 1982, Neviaser demonstrated the relationship between increasing LHBT inflammatory changes with severity of rotator cuff (RC) injury and tendinopathy.
+In 1982, Neviaser demonstrated the relationship between increasing LHBT inflammatory changes with the severity of rotator cuff (RC) injury and tendinopathy.
 Other associated shoulder pathologies include shoulder impingement (external or internal) and glenohumeral arthritis.

 Primary bicipital tendonitis is much less common compared to secondary cases.
 The etiologies for primary bicipital tendinitis are not well understood compared to the more common secondary presentations.
 A particular subset of patients with primary, isolated biceps tendinitis is recognized in the younger, athletic population.
 Provocative sports include baseball, softball, and volleyball.
 Various medical conditions can cause intrinsic degeneration of the tendon, potentially leading to spontaneous rupture.
 End-stage degenerative LHB tendinopathy can result in spontaneous rupture and resulting “Popeye” deformity in the upper arm.

-Traumatic pathologies can overlap with instability spectrum.
+Traumatic pathologies can overlap with the instability spectrum.
 Conditions include superior labrum anterior to posterior (SLAP) lesions, partial versus complete ruptures, and injury secondary to direct or indirect trauma.
 The latter injuries would include partial or complete lacerations from a penetrating object or weapon, and indirect damage can occur to the tendon in various fracture patterns at the proximal humerus.

 Rupture of the tendon usually occurs at either the musculotendinous junction or the LHBT origin near the supraglenoid tubercle.
 Just as in cases of LHB tendinitis, most ruptures occur in association with other shoulder pathologies.
 The most common cause of secondary LHBT rupture is rotator cuff injuries.
 The pathophysiology of secondary rupture is appreciated due to the loss of the protective role of the rotator cuff in protecting the LHBT from the coracoacromial arch.
 Primary LHBT rupture occurs at a similar rate to its primary LHB tendinitis counterpart pathology, about 5% of all total cases in each group.

 LHBT instability almost always occurs in association with other shoulder pathologies.
 In the chronic stages of LHBT tendinopathy, the soft tissue pulley system can become compromised, which can eventually lead to LHBT subluxation and/or dislocation.
-While this would be the closest clinical entity considered as primary LHBT instability, the consensus in the literature attributes LHBT instability to primary injury to the soft tissue pulley system (including the subscapularis and/or supraspinatus), or secondary to proximal humerus fractures that compromise the osseous integrity of the bicipital groove itself.
+While this would be the closest clinical entity considered as primary LHBT instability, the consensus in the literature attributes LHBT instability to primary injury to the soft tissue pulley system (including the subscapularis and/or supraspinatus) or secondary to proximal humerus fractures that compromise the osseous integrity of the bicipital groove itself.

-The exact sequence of events leading to LHBT instability varies based on the multitude of variables including individual patient anatomy, LHBT integrity at the onset of symptoms or injury, and the degree and chronicity of concomitant shoulder pathology.
+The exact sequence of events leading to LHBT instability varies based on the multitude of variables, including individual patient anatomy, LHBT integrity at the onset of symptoms or injury, and the degree and chronicity of concomitant shoulder pathology.
 The exact sequence of injury is not as important as understanding how the injured structures factor into bicipital groove complex stability.
 In 2004, Habermeyer and colleagues identified 4 different subtypes of soft tissue injury groups.
-These types were similar to those described by Braun and colleagues, also noting 4 different types of soft tissue pulley lesions during shoulder arthroscopy.
+These types were similar to those described by Braun and colleagues, noting four different types of soft tissue pulley lesions during shoulder arthroscopy.

 Bennett’s classification system subdivides biceps soft tissue pulley lesions into types I to V.